 On the first anniversary of this terrorist attack, the Council and its gun-violence prevention allies organized an awareness-raising weekend in our communities of faith across NC.
-As the second anniversary of the Mother Emanuel shooting draws near, we are raising the banner once again and calling on people of faith to take seriously the tension between the Second Commandment — thou shalt not kill — and the Second Amendment — right to bear arms.
+As the second anniversary of the Mother Emanuel shooting draws near, we are raising the banner once again and calling on people of faith to take seriously the tension between the Second Commandment — prohibition against false idols — and the Second Amendment — right to bear arms.

 No one pretends the line is easy to draw, but on the spectrum from accidental deaths, planned suicides, crimes of passion, and calculated murders, there are some important barriers to impose.
 Some people should not own guns, and some places should never allow guns.
 Several bills have been introduced during this session of the NC General Assembly that still bear watching as we move into the summer months and approach the anniversary of the Emanuel AME Church shooting.
 These bills would:

 - Allow guns on campus, even in areas with children such as day cares, early learning colleges, and hospitals;